-Speed and reliability: About 45 percent of METRO CONNECTS capital investments-double the current spending per dollar in service-would be for projects to enhance bus speed and reliability and help ease regional transportation bottlenecks.
+Speed and reliability: About 45 percent of METRO-CONNECTS capital investments-double the current spending per dollar in service-would be for pMake corridor improvements to enhance bus speed and reliability and help ease regional transportation bottlenecks.

-Innovation and technology: About 5 percent of Metro's capital dollars would be invested in innovations and technology to make fare payment easier, pilot new vehicles, improve scheduling, and upgrade existing infrastructure.
+Innovation and technology: About 5 4 percent of Metro's capital dollars would be invested in innovations and technology Make fare payment easier, pilot new vehicles, improve scheduling, and upgrade existing infrastructure.
 Metro would use technological innovations to offer customers new types of information and new ways to get it, enhance tools for using the system, and continue adopting greener fleet technologies to move toward zero emissions.

-Passenger facilities: METRO CONNECTS would support easy connections between services with well-designed and safe transit hubs, including major stops, stations, and key transfer points.
+Passenger facilities: METRO CONNECTS would Create well-designed and safe transit hubs, including major stops, stations, and key transfer points, that support easy connections between services.

 By 2040, the King County will have more than 30 transit hubs with more than 10,000 boardings a day.
-Metro would:
+Metro would invest in:

-- Invest about 17 percent of capital in passenger facilities. - Increase bus stops and stations by 10 percent, including 1,000 new bus stops and upgrades to existing stops (about 10 percent of all capital), and 85 new and upgraded transit hubs (about 7 percent of all capital). - Improve quality of passenger experience at facilities including amenities, safety, ease of navigation, and integration.
+- Invest about 17 percent of capital in pPassenger facilities. - Increase More bus stops and stations by 10 percent, including 1,000 new bus stops and upgrades to existing stops (about 10 percent of all capital), and 85 new and upgraded transit hubs (about 7 percent of all capital). - Enhanced amenities, safety, ease of navigation, and integration of services at passenger facilities to improve the quality of the passenger experience at facilities including.